chasejarms/slack/README.md

 ## Technology

 The front end is build with React/Redux and the backend is built with Rails.
-It's really fast because of React as the page only renders when something changes.
-Also the pieces of the page can be reused allowing for quick development.
+The app quickly handles user interaction, only changing the bare minimum number of HTML nodes as determined by React's diffing algorithm.

-The backend is built with Rails.
-There's not a lot to talk about here besides Action Cable which is really cool.
-It creates an open connection between the server and the browser to make messaging instantaneous.
+The back end is a Rails app.
+The most exciting components of this particular Rails app is the Action Cable implementation which allows for real time messaging, channel creation, and direct message subscription.

-## Project Design
+## Project Design and Development

 QuackChat was designed and built in two weeks.
+Before drilling into the app implementation, I spent a day designing the [database schema][/docs/schema.md], creating the initial project [wireframes][/docs/wireframes], and mapping out my [API endpoints][/docs/api-endpoints.md].

-Before starting the project, I spent a day designing the database schema ( Link to schema ), creating the initial project wireframes ( Link to schema ), and mapping out my API endpoints ( Link to API endpoints ).
-From there, I spent time creating static components that gave me the framework for the site.
-I believe it's better to visualize the page first so that you can understand what information you're going to need from your backend.
-After building out static views, I built out my backend working in slices.
-Then I would start at the api, working through the redux-cycle back to my components.
-The last step was to make the components dynamic.
+After the plan was complete, I began developing the site in slices.
+With each slice, I created static components that helped me visualize the data structure I would need when making AJAX requests.
+Next, I would move into the backend, testing my endpoints to ensure the data would be easily consumed in my React views.
+After the backend for a given slice was finished, I began my redux cycle implementation.
+I would work from my AJAX request to my actions and finally into the reducers, testing after each piece.
+And finally, I would make my static components dynamic, creating container components where necessary.